 When you can’t get a good night’s sleep, it impacts so many areas of your life.
 There are no guaranteed natural cures for insomnia; however, by trying some of the natural herbs above you might just find one that works for you.

-If you find yourself waking frequently in the night you can also try the following:
+If you find yourself waking frequently in the night, you can also try the following:

-- Check your mattress and pillows.
-By making sure your latex mattress and organic pillows are comfortable, you set a solid foundation to have a good night’s rest.
+- Establish regular bedtime rituals.
+Ensure you fall asleep around the same time every night, and that you are relaxed and ready before you retire to your bedroom.
+Check your mattress and pillows.
+By making sure your latex mattress and organic pillows are comfortable, you set a solid foundation to have good sleep.

 - Eliminate alcohol and caffeine.
 If you’re having trouble sleeping, it’s a good idea to stop drinking alcohol and caffeine too near to bedtime, as these increase the likelihood of sleep disturbances like nighttime urination.

 - Stop using your laptop or phone before bed, and stop watching television in bed.
 Using these types of electronic devices before bedtime can lower your Melatonin levels, and shorten your REM sleep cycles, thus providing you with an unsatisfying night’s sleep.